ezbc/ezbc.github.io/_posts/2015-08-07-hidden-table-proposal.md

 ### Next steps

-Next we should agree on the dimensions, style, and type of wood of the table.
+Next we should agree on the dimensions, whether or not to have a shelf, style, and type of wood of the table.
 Please comment below or email me.
 I can also make all these decisions if this is an overload of choices.